ASFHyP3/gis-services/image_server/INSTALL.md

-This Documentation describes the way to deploy of the arcGIS server on the Amazon cloud, and configure the server.
+This Documentation describes the way to deploy the arcGIS server on the Amazon cloud and configure the server.
 It also introduces how to publish the gdb dataset.

 ## Reference

 https://enterprise.arcgis.com/en/server/latest/install/linux/install-arcgis-server-on-one-machine.htm
 Tools NASA Disasters GitHub repo: https://github.com/ASFHyP3/hyp3-nasa-disasters/tree/main/update_image_services

-## Prepare the Deploy
+## Prepare the Deployment

 Find the “Esri ArcGIS Enterprise 10.9.1 on Ubuntu (Dec 2021)” AMI in the EC2 console